pattshreds/pattshreds/README.md

 ## I am

-a passionate front end focused, full stack **software engineer** with experience in **Javascript/Typescript, React, Next, Node, SQL, Postgres and HTML/CSS**.
-I love coming up with creative solutions to complex problems, learning new skills, and diverse collaboration.
-Outside of the technology realm I'm very active.
-Some of my favorite things to do are ride bikes, skate, go for walks/hikes, drink smoothies, and spend my mornings at my local coffee shop in Edgewater, CO!
+a passionate full-stack software engineer with a focus on front-end development.
+Experienced in JavaScript/TypeScript, React, Next.js, Node.js, SQL, PostgreSQL, and HTML/CSS.
+I love coming up with creative solutions to complex problems, learning new skills, and collaborating with diverse teams.
+Outside of tech, I'm very active.
+You'll find me riding bikes, skating, going for walks and hikes, drinking smoothies, and spending my mornings at my local coffee shop in Edgewater, CO!

 - 🌱 Currently learning: **Next.js and Tailwind**
 - 🔭 Working on: **A Next.js Airbnb style application that will ship soon!**